End-to-End Reinforcement Learning of Koopman Models for eNMPC of an Air Separation Unit: Numerical experiments

 We obtain an initial guess for the Koopman model via the iterative data sampling and system identification approach outlined in the supporting information.
 Then, we repeat the end-to-end refinement five times using different fixed seeds in every training run.
 We use the historic German day-ahead electricity prices from 2023-01-01 to 2023-12-31 (\cite{epex2023}) for training.

 Fig. \ref{fig:training_rewards} illustrates the evolution of the reward over 200,000 environment steps for each training run.
 Each training run takes approx. two days on a Windows 11 workstation with an Intel Core i7-14700 CPU.
+Three elements contribute to overall training time: (i) simulation of the mechanistic DAE environment, (ii) repeated solution of the convex eNMPC problem, and (iii) gradient-based policy optimization.
+The dominant contributor to the training time is the policy optimization step, which requires backpropagating through the Koopman eNMPC.
+In contrast, pure policy inference typically takes well under one second per control step, making the controller easily real-time capable.
 After training has completed, our final performance evaluation is based on the policy that attained the highest average reward during a policy rollout.
 Consequently, our primary metric of interest is the maximum average reward achieved by each training run, rather than the reward at the final training step.
 Three out of five training runs demonstrate a substantial improvement in the policy’s average reward compared to the initial guess.

 After training, we test the performance of the policy that obtained the highest average reward in a three-day test episode.
 The test electricity price trajectory is generated using the method by \cite{papadimitriou2024representative}, which constructs representative price profiles from 2023 historical data while preserving key statistics (mean and variance).
 The resulting profiles are distinct from those used during training, ensuring a clear separation between training and testing data.